-This July, from a galaxy far, far away comes an absolute treat for fans of Star Wars and the silver screen.
+This weekend, from a galaxy far, far away comes an absolute treat for fans of Star Wars and the silver screen.

 The Museum is showcasing the private collection of a fan who grew up with the films.
 “May The Toys Be With You” is both a celebration of the now highly collectable vintage toy line and also of the iconic design work and art of the Star Wars movies.